dcernst/dcernst.github.io/teaching/mat136f15/index.md

 </ol>

 ## Welcome ##
 Welcome to the course web page for the Fall 2015 manifestation of MAT 136: Calculus I (Section 1, Honors) at [Northern Arizona University](http://nau.edu).
 This course is a first calculus course concentrating on limits, continuity, the derivative, and integration.
 Applications are made to classical problems in physics and other sciences.
-Detailed Information about the course and its structure is available at these pages.
+Detailed information about the course and its structure is available at these pages.

 <div class="row">
 <div class="col-xs-12">